 - 1.)
-The Greenhand FFA Degree

-- All "Greenhand's" are entitled to wear the regulation bronze emblem charm.

-- 2.)
-The Chapter FFA Degree

-continued....

-3.)
-The State FFA Degree

-- All members holding the degree of State FFA are entitled to wear the regulation gold emblem charm.

-4.)
-The American FFA Degree

-- All members holding the degree of American FFA are entitled to wear the regulation gold emblem key.
+The "Greenhand FFA Degree - All "Greenhand's " are entitled to wear the regulation bronze emblem charm. - 2.)
+The Chapter FFA Degree - All members holding the degree of Chapter FFA are entitled to wear the silver emblem pin. - 3.)
+The State FFA Degree - All members holding the degree of State FFA are entitled to wear the regulation gold emblem charm. - 4.)
+The American FFA Degree - All members holding the degree of American FFA are entitled to wear the regulation gold emblem key.